Linear programming

 Linear programming can be applied to various fields of study.
 It is widely used in mathematics and, to a lesser extent, in business, economics, and some engineering problems.
+There is a close connection between linear programs, eigenequations, John von Neumann's general equilibrium model, and structural equilibrium models (see dual linear program for details).

 Industries that use linear programming models include transportation, energy, telecommunications, and manufacturing.
 It has proven useful in modeling diverse types of problems in planning, routing, scheduling, assignment, and design.

 History

 The problem of solving a system of linear inequalities dates back at least as far as Fourier, who in 1827 published a method for solving them, and after whom the method of Fourier–Motzkin elimination is named.

-In 1939 a linear programming formulation of a problem that is equivalent to the general linear programming problem was given by the Soviet mathematician and economist Leonid Kantorovich, who also proposed a method for solving it.
-It is a way he developed, during World War II, to plan expenditures and returns in order to reduce costs of the army and to increase losses imposed on the enemy.
+In the late 1930s, Soviet mathematician Leonid Kantorovich and American economist Wassily Leontief independently delved into the practical applications of linear programming.
+Kantorovich focused on manufacturing schedules, while Leontief explored economic applications.
+Their groundbreaking work was largely overlooked for decades.

+The turning point came during World War II when linear programming emerged as a vital tool.
+It found extensive use in addressing complex wartime challenges, including transportation logistics, scheduling, and resource allocation.
+Linear programming proved invaluable in optimizing these processes while considering critical constraints such as costs and resource availability.

+Despite its initial obscurity, the wartime successes propelled linear programming into the spotlight.
+Post-WWII, the method gained widespread recognition and became a cornerstone in various fields, from operations research to economics.
+The overlooked contributions of Kantorovich and Leontief in the late 1930s eventually became foundational to the broader acceptance and utilization of linear programming in optimizing decision-making processes.

 Kantorovich's work was initially neglected in the USSR.
 About the same time as Kantorovich, the Dutch-American economist T. C. Koopmans formulated classical economic problems as linear programs.
-Kantorovich and Koopmans later shared the 1975 Nobel prize in economics.
+Kantorovich and Koopmans later shared the 1975 Nobel Memorial Prize in Economic Sciences.
 In 1941, Frank Lauren Hitchcock also formulated transportation problems as linear programs and gave a solution very similar to the later simplex method.
-Hitchcock had died in 1957, and the Nobel prize is not awarded posthumously.
+Hitchcock had died in 1957, and the Nobel Memorial Prize is not awarded posthumously.